-- i) The name and phone number of the RVCOG SDS staff member to contact for additional information about the contents of the notification letter. - ii) Notification of the Consumer right to continue receiving OPI service while he/she is awaiting the outcome of RVCOG SDS appeal review. - iii) Information on the Consumer rights at the appeal review, including the right to representation and the right to have witnesses testify on their behalf. - iv) Information on the Consumer right to seek an administrative review by ODHS of the outcome of RVCOG SDS appeal review. - c) The appeal review meeting shall be held at the date, time and location specified in the appeal meeting notification letter.
-To encourage impartiality, the review shall be conducted by the RVCOG SDS Direct Services Programs Supervisor. - d) Within five (5) days of the conclusion of this meeting, the RVCOG SDS Direct Services Programs Supervisor shall inform the Consumer or representative, as appropriate, of a decision in writing regarding this matter.
-Upon notification, services will be terminated immediately. - e) Within 5 days of receipt of the decision, the Consumer or their representative may contact the RVCOG SDS Director to request a review of the decision.
+- The name and phone number of the RVCOG SDS staff member to contact for additional information about the contents of the notification letter. - ii.
+Notification of the Consumer right to continue receiving OPI service while he/she is awaiting the outcome of RVCOG SDS appeal review. - iii.
+Information on the Consumer rights at the appeal review, including the right to representation and the right to have witnesses testify on their behalf. - iv.
+Information on the Consumer right to seek an administrative review by ODHS of the outcome of RVCOG SDS appeal review. - c.
+The appeal review meeting shall be held at the date, time and location specified in the appeal meeting notification letter.
+To encourage impartiality, the review shall be conducted by the RVCOG SDS Direct Services Programs Supervisor. - d.
+Within five (5) days of the conclusion of this meeting, the RVCOG SDS Direct Services Programs Supervisor shall inform the Consumer or representative, as appropriate, of a decision in writing regarding this matter.
+Upon notification, services will be terminated immediately. - e.
+Within 5 days of receipt of the decision, the Consumer or their representative may contact the RVCOG SDS Director to request a review of the decision.
 The SDS Director will complete their review and make a final decision within five (5) days of the request.
 During this review, services will not be reinstated.
 The SDS Director will review the written documentation and may contact the eligible individual or their representative, for additional clarification.
 The SDS Director decision shall be binding unless the aggrieved Consumer or his/her representative wishes to pursue this matter with the Oregon Department of Human Services.

-The Consumer or their representative who wishes to request an administrative review hearing with ODHS may do so following the conclusion of RVCOG SDS's appeal review process.
-The hearing request should be sent to the Hearing Officer Panel, P.O.
-Box 14020, Salem, Oregon, 97309-4020.
-A copy of the hearing request should also be sent to the Department's Aging and People with Disabilities (SPD) Administrator at 500 Summer Street, N. E., Salem, OR 97310-1015.
+f.
+The Consumer or their representative who wishes to request an administrative review with ODHS may do so following the conclusion of RVCOG SDS's appeal review process.
+The administrative review request should be sent to Aging and People with Disabilities (APD) Director, 500 Summer Street NE, Salem, Oregon, 97310-1015.
+The OPI Policy Analyst should also be notified if the consumer chooses to request an administrative review.
 In the event ODHS decides against RVCOG SDS as a result of their review, the Consumer will be eligible for reinstatement of service at the time of ODHS's decision.